 - Make your call-to-action strong: Help your customers make decisions by including a call-to-action that makes it easy to take the next step.
 Whether it’s linking to a deal, or getting customers to click-through to your website, a strong call-to-action can make all the difference.

-Tip: With more than half of all Americans using smartphones, it’s never been more important to make it easy for customers to connect with your business on-the-go.
-Plus, 70% of mobile search results get customers to act within one hour and mobile coupons get 10x the number of redemptions.
+Tip: Think mobile: With 81% of Americans using smartphones, it’s never been more important to make it easy for customers to connect with your business on-the-go.

 3. Make it personal